 Hialeah, Miami, and Tampa top this list with average annual rates in the six to seven thousand dollar range.

-Tallahassee — which is also the state’s capital — boasts the lowest average annual rate among the state’s ten biggest cities.
+Tallahassee — which is also the state’s capital — boasts the lowest average annual rate for drivers among the state’s ten biggest cities.
 So much so, it is the only city on the list with an annual average in the three-thousand dollar rage.

 Compare Insurance Providers Rates to Save Up to 75%

 At the end of the day, car insurance represents much more than a piece of paper in your glove compartment.